 What Happened

-The cause was a remote management system left in place by the datacenter provider without NordVPN's knowledge.
+The cause was a remote management system (iLO/iDRAC) left in place by the datacenter provider without NordVPN's knowledge.
 This was not a vulnerability in NordVPN's own software or systems — it was the hosting provider's oversight.

 What Was Exposed